EmmanuelKasper/mck/README.md

-MCK: The St Mint Construction Kit
+MCK: The Mint Construction Kit
 =================================

 A proof of concept to build an Atari ST Mint distribution using Ansible as a build tool.